rasheedsaeed/GNewsAPI/README.md

 # GNewsAPI

-A Python script that uses the full capabilities of https://gnews.io (V3).
+A Python module that uses the full capabilities of https://gnews.io (V3).